-CAUTION: Do not use fasteners with pre-applied adhesive more than once.
+CAUTION: Thread locker applied to fasteners must not be used more than once.
 Fasteners might become loose and cause equipment damage.
 Always apply new thread locker when reusing fasteners.

 All fasteners used to mount the Tool Changer to the robot and to customer's tooling should be tightened to a torque value as indicated in Table 2.1.